 The department is housed in a four-story building (214,000 square feet) with modern facilities for teaching and research.
 It has forty research and twenty teaching laboratories, as well as ten lecture rooms, a computer center, a visualization center, and cold and dark rooms.
-Research facilities include a large variety of sophisticated instrumentation, including systems femtosecond vibrational spectroscopy, nuclear magnetic resonance (NMR) spectroscopy, electrothermal deposition systems, atomic force microscopy (AFM), scanning electron microscopy (SEM), state-of-the-art Raman microscopes; hyphenated inductively coupled plasma high performance and chromatographs mass spectrometers, as well as, electroanalytical systems.
-In addition, there are two 2,000 square feet multi-user facilities with routine analytical instrumentation including gas and liquid chromathographs, electrothermal and flame atomic absorption spectrometers, fluorimeters, ultraviolet-visible and Fourier Transform infrared spectrometers; and ion selective electrodes and sensors.
+Research facilities include a large variety of sophisticated systems instrumentation, including for femtosecond vibrational spectroscopy, nuclear magnetic resonance (NMR) spectroscopy, electrothermal deposition systems, atomic force microscopy (AFM), scanning electron microscopy (SEM), state-of-the-art Raman microscopes; hyphenated inductively coupled plasma and high performance liquid chromatographs mass spectrometers, as well as, electroanalytical systems.
+In addition, there are two 2,000 square feet multi-user facilities with routine analytical instrumentation including gas and liquid chromathographs, electrothermal and absorption flame atomic spectrometers. fluorimeters, ultraviolet-visible and Fourier Transform infrared spectrometers; and ion selective electrodes and sensors.
 The department hosts a diverse and interdisciplinary number of research groups and three research centers: the Center for Protein Characterization and Function, the Center for Development of Chemical Sensors and the new Center for Education and Training in Agricultural and Related Sciences.
 An outreach program, Science on Wheels, is also housed within the departmental facilities.

 There are 40 faculty members along with 3 joint professors from the fields of engineering and materials science (1) and chemical engineering (2).
-Approximately 30 faculty members have ongoing research projects in the research fields of biophysics; chemistry of materials; environmental chemistry; food and agricultural chemistry; organic, inorganic and bio-inorganic; synthesis, analytical; molecular spectroscopy; computational pharmaceuticals, chemistry, electrochemistry, and biochemistry.
+Approximately 30 faculty members have ongoing research projects in the research fields of biophysics; chemistry of materials; environmental chemistry; food and agricultural chemistry; organic, inorganic and bio-inorganic; synthesis, analytical; molecular spectroscopy; pharmaceuticals, computational chemistry, electrochemistry, and biochemistry.